 Generally, a corporation is a USRPHC if the fair market value of its United States real property interests equals or exceeds 50% of the sum of the fair market value of its worldwide real property interests and its other assets used or held for use in a trade or business.
 We believe we currently are a USRPHC.
 If we are or become a USRPHC, a non-U.S. holder nonetheless will not be subject to U.S. federal income tax or withholding in respect of any gain realized on a sale or other disposition of our common stock so long as (i) our common stock is "regularly traded on an established securities market" for U.S. federal income tax purposes and (ii) such non-U.S. holder does not actually or constructively own, at any time during the applicable period described in the third bullet point, above, more than 5% of our outstanding common stock.
 We expect our common stock to be "regularly traded" on an established securities market, although we cannot guarantee it will be so traded.
-Accordingly, a non-U.S. holder who actually or constructively owns more than 5% of our common stock would be subject to U.S. federal income tax and withholding in respect of any gain realized on any sale or other disposition of common stock (taxed in the same manner as gain that is effectively connected income, except that the branch profits tax would not apply).
+Accordingly, a non-U.S. holder who actually or constructively own stock to be "regularly traded" on an established securities market, although we cannot guarantee it will be so traded.
+Accordingly, a non-U.S. holder who actually or constructively owns more than 5% of our common stock (taxed in the same manner as gain that is effectively connected income, except that the branch profits tax would not apply).
 Non-U.S. holders should consult their own advisor about the consequences that could result if we are, or become, a USRPHC.